IBMTechSales/was-appmod/docs/demos/AppMod-Assessment-Demo/README.md

 ## Summary
 This demo has the following steps:

-* Pre-reqs to complete before the workshop starts
+* Pre-reqs to complete before the demonstration
 * Access IBM Cloud Transformation Advisor
 * Download the Data Collector
 * Simulate running the Data Collector
 * Upload the Data Collector results
 * Analyze the Recommendations

-## Pre-reqs to complete before the workshop starts
+## Pre-reqs to complete before the demonstration

 It is assumed that you are using the **Teaching your monolith to dance** workshop environment for the demonstration.
-The envieonment runs in Skytap.
+The environment runs in Skytap.

-Follow the instructions in the URL below to reserve an environemnt.
+Follow the instructions in the URL below to reserve an environment.

 1. Using the link below, open a new Browser window or tab.
 Then, follow the instructions to **reserve single environment** for the demonstration: